bgarcial/sentia-assessment/Documentation/README.md

 **Azure Kubernetes Service**

-Kubernetes as an orchestration container services is used to manage the Wordpress application and get the scalability and flexibility requirements Kubernetes is being created and deployed [across two availability zones](https://github.com/bgarcial/sentia-assessment/blob/master/Deployments/ARMTemplates/Infrastructure/AzResourceGroupDeploymentApproach/testing.json#L333) allowing high availability configuration, which require the Azure standard load balancer inclusion in order to  traffic routing between zones and aks nodes where the the wordpress services are (pods)
+Kubernetes as an orchestration container services is used to manage the Wordpress application and get the scalability and flexibility requirements.

+Kubernetes is being created and deployed [across two availability zones](https://github.com/bgarcial/sentia-assessment/blob/master/Deployments/ARMTemplates/Infrastructure/AzResourceGroupDeploymentApproach/testing.json#L333) allowing high availability configuration, which require the Azure standard load balancer inclusion in order to  traffic routing between zones and aks nodes where the the wordpress services are (pods)

 ![alt text](https://cldup.com/MWwS6kBZWc.jpg "Kubernetes Behavior")